YashikaAnand181/DockerizingKBCapplication/README.md

-# DockerizingKBCapplication
+# DockerizingSystemTimeApplication

-This is about deploying a python based KBC application on Docker
+This is about deploying a python based SystemTime application on Docker